bbengfort/ramble/README.md

 **A streaming gRPC point to point chat system.**

 This app is a quick proof of concept for a bidirectional streaming service using gRPC.
 The app implements both a chat server and a chat client.
+Note that this really is only proof of concept code; if you're interested check out `ramble.go` and the protobuf definition in `pb/chat.proto`.
+Almost everything else is me fumbling around with making a terminal UI.

 ## Connecting to a Chat